ADB approves $500-million loan to support Philippines' blue economy - BusinessWorld Online

 This loan seeks to “strengthen the productivity and diversity of the country’s ocean-based economy, and improve the health and adaptability of coastal areas and communities,” the ADB said.

-“More than half of the Philippine population is dependent on the country’s oceans and rich marine biodiversity for food and livelihoods, with the blue economy having great potential to be central to attaining inclusive, resilient, and low-carbon development,” ADB Philippines Country Director Andrew Jeffries said.
+“More than half of the Philippine population is dependent on the country’s oceans and rich marine biodiversity for food and livelihoods, with the blue economy having great potential to be central to attaining inclusive, resilient, and low-carbon development,” ADB Country Director for the Philippines Andrew Jeffries said.

 “This is ADB’s first extensive cross-sector program focused on fostering national blue economy development in the region.
 We are committed to assisting our host country in achieving its climate resilience and low-carbon objectives,” he added.